Fliedermeyer/Greenfoot-Convex-Hull/readme.md

 > - Rotating convex hull actors are not supported.
 > - All points must be defined manually in each object class.
 > - Collisions between AABB and convex hulls objects are not supported.
+> -

+> This project was developed as part of a school assignment and was solely coded by me, accompanied by a corresponding research paper for school.